Lisa Kudrow: Early life

 Lisa Valerie Kudrow was born in the Encino neighborhood of Los Angeles on July 30, 1963, the daughter of Nedra, a travel agent, and Lee Kudrow, a doctor who specialized in treating headaches.
 She has an older sister, Helene, and two older brothers, David and Derrick.
-She was raised in a middle-class Jewish family and had a Bat Mitzvah.
-Some of her ancestors came from Ilya, in what is now Belarus.
+She was raised in a middle-class Jewish family and had a bat mitzvah.
+Some of her ancestors came from Ilya (present-day Belarus).
 Almost all Jews in Ilya were murdered during the Holocaust, including Kudrow's paternal great-grandmother.
 Her paternal grandmother left Belarus for Brooklyn, where her father grew up.

 Kudrow attended Portola Middle School in the Tarzana neighborhood of Los Angeles.
-She graduated from Taft High School in the Woodland Hills neighborhood, which was attended at the same time by rapper Eazy-E and actress Robin Wright.
-She received her A.B. in biology from Vassar College in Poughkeepsie, New York, intending to become an expert on headaches like her father.
+She graduated from Taft High School in the Woodland Hills neighborhood, which was attended at the same time by rapper Ice Cube and actress Robin Wright.
+She received her Bachelor of Arts in biology from Vassar College in Poughkeepsie, New York, intending to become an expert on headaches like her father.
 While breaking into acting, she worked for her father for eight years and earned a research credit on his study on the comparative likelihood of left-handed individuals developing cluster headaches.

 Career

-1989–1994: Pre-Friends
+1989–1994: Early career

 At the urging of comedian Jon Lovitz, who was a childhood friend of her brother, Kudrow began her comedic career as a member of The Groundlings, an improv and sketch comedy school in Los Angeles.
 She has credited Cynthia Szigeti, her improv teacher at The Groundlings, for changing her perspective on acting, calling her "the best thing that happened, on so many levels".
 Briefly, Kudrow joined with Conan O'Brien and director Tim Hillman in the short-lived improv troupe Unexpected Company.
 She was also the only regular female member of the Transformers Comedy Troupe.
 She played a role in an episode of the NBC sitcom Cheers.
 She tried out for Saturday Night Live in 1990, but Julia Sweeney was chosen instead.
 She had a recurring role as Kathy Fleisher in three episodes of season one of the Bob Newhart sitcom Bob (CBS, 1992–1993), a role she played after taking part in the series finale of Newhart's previous series Newhart.
 Prior to Friends, she appeared in at least two network-produced pilots: NBC's Just Temporary (also known as Temporarily Yours) in 1989, playing Nicole; and CBS' Close Encounters (also known as Matchmaker) in 1990, playing a Valley girl.

 Kudrow was cast as Roz Doyle in Frasier, but the role was re-cast with Peri Gilpin during the taping of the pilot episode.
 In 2000, Kudrow explained that when rehearsals started, "I knew it wasn't working.
 I could feel it all slipping away, and I was panicking, which only made things worse."
 Her first recurring television role was Ursula Buffay, the eccentric waitress on the NBC sitcom Mad About You.